JanRother/template-thesis-wbh/README.md

   - `hyphenation.tex` provides custom hyphenation rules.
   - `packages.tex` list all required packages and their settings.
   - `parameters.tex` provides the general parameters and configuration for the document.
+  - `styling.tex` provides additional styling settings for the document.
 - Content that is not part of the chapters but is relevant for the document, is located in the directory `./main`.
 Those files contain text for pages outside the main matter.
   - `abstract.tex` contains the abstract of the work in German and English. (only visible in `thesis`-mode, see [Configuring the Document](#configuring-the-document))
   - `affidavit.tex` contains the affidavit that the work was created independently including placeholders for signatures.